How Do You Make Money From UITF Investing?

 Meanwhile, the money pooled into BDO’s Equity Fund is normally invested in a diverse selection of stock exchange-listed companies.

-The fund manager (who has everyone’s money) will now do his (or her) best to make the money grow by making good and sound investing decisions.
+The fund manager (who has everyone’s money) will now do their best to make the money grow by making good and sound investing decisions.

 An equity fund manager, for example, will constantly study and monitor trends in the stock market so that the pool of money from the fund that is invested in it grows.

-At the end of the day, if the market went well and the fund manager was able to make good decisions, then the net value of the fund will increase.
+At the end of the day, if the market went well and the fund manager was able to make good decisions, then the fund’s net value will increase.

-On the other hand, if the market went down, and the fund manager was not able to cut investment losses, then the net value of the fund will decrease.
+On the other hand, if the market went down and the fund manager could not cut investment losses, then the fund’s net value would decrease.

 How do you know if the fund manager of your UITF had a “good day” or a “bad day”?

 Check the price of the NAVPU.
-The change from yesterday’s price will indicate if it was a good day or a bad day for the fund.
-And note that the NAVPU changes everyday!
+The change from yesterday’s price will indicate whether it was a good or bad day for the fund.
+And note that the NAVPU changes every day!

-If the NAVPU yesterday was P1.50 and today it became P1.51 – then the market was good.
-But if the NAVPU today went down to only P1.49 – then the market was bad.
+If the NAVPU yesterday was P1.50 and today it became P1.51, the market was good.
+But if the NAVPU today went down to only P1.49, the market was bad.

 Remember that your money is in the fund, and what you have in your possession is just a certificate that says you own 20,000 units.